mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 tags:   [django,postgres]
 ---
 Recently, a moderately high volume Django site started to fail on MultipleObjectsReturned.
 The offending model was an advertisement impression counter.
-For each ad, day combination there is a row in the database.

 The counters are created dynamically using get_or_create().
-This method does not guarantee uniqueness, unless the model has unique constraint for the fields used in filtering.
-Fortunately, the related table did not have too many rows.
+This method does not guarantee uniqueness unless the model has unique constraint for the fields used in the filtering.

+Fortunately, the corresponding table did not have too rows so I could just fix the data and add the constraint.

 While investigating this, I learned what to do if the table has millions of rows.
-I have not tested the code below, because I did not need it.
-It is here for reference only.
+I will leave it here for future reference.
+Use only for ideas, I have not tested it.

 ### 1. Temporary fix

-If the production is failing, you may need to have a quick, temporary fix.
-In my case, replacing get_or_create() with filter() and first() was enough to make the system work for the current day.
+My production was failing, so I needed to have a quick, temporary fix.
+Replacing get_or_create() with filter() and first() was enough to make the system work while I was fixing it.

 ### 2. Fix the data

 Do whatever you can to delete the duplicates.
 In my case, I counted the totals for the counters.
 Note that the code below is not transactional, and may lose some counts.
+If that is a problem, identify only the offending counters and update them inside a transaction.

 ```python
 from django.db import migrations